AsmaaJAH/simple-university-fullstack-web-project/README.md

-# simple-university-fullstack-web-project
+# Simple University: Full Stack Web Project

-Simple University/Organization: Full Stack Web Project using .NET framework, React.js, Node.Js, and mySQL.
+Simple University/Organization,  Full Stack Web Project using:

+.NET framework,and C# for server-side code

+EF core and mySQL for Database.

+React.js for client-side code.

+Bootstrap for layout and styling.

+Node.Js to use npm to make it easier dealing with React complex scalable applications.